Age data is reported for five-year age groups and select summary groups such as 18 years and over.

 Some data collections can be used in all supported countries.
 Other data collections may only be available in one or a collection of countries.
 Data collections may only be available in a subset of countries because of differences in the demographic data that is available for each country.

-One or more structured sets of persistent data, managed and stored as a unit and generally associated with software to update and query the data.
-A simple database might be a single file with many records, each of which references the same set of fields.
+One or more structured sets of persistent data that are managed and stored as a unit and generally associated with software to update and query the data.
+A simple database can be a single file with many records, each of which references the same set of fields.
 A GIS database includes data about the spatial locations and shapes of geographic features recorded as points, lines, areas, pixels, grid cells, or TINs, as well as their attributes.

-The Esri Updated Demographic data includes current-year estimates and five-year projections for key demographic data.
-With the exception of the Tapestry Segmentation data, which is not available at the block group level of geography in the standard product, all data is available at census block group, census tract, county, state, U.S., CBSA, DMA, and ZIP Code levels of geography.
+Esri Updated Demographic data includes current-year estimates and five-year projections for key demographic data.
+With the exception of the Tapestry Segmentation data, which is not available at the BG level of geography in the standard product, all data is available at census block group, census tract, county, state, U.S., CBSA, DMA, and ZIP Code levels of geography.

 The statistical characteristics of a population—income, education, race, home ownership, and so on.